kammitama5/kammitama5.github.io/_posts/2019-02-15-Friday-February-15th.md

 - He also said that as the rest of our group are full-timers, to feel free to reach out to him if cost is a problem for anything.
 He was sensitive to the fact that I basically moved my life up to Silicon Valley.
 I thought that this was really considerate of him, because this was the case.
+I don't have to suffer in silence, thinking "these people don't understand what I'm going through".
+I've had to do this before with other internships/ opportunities, but it's good that he was so upfront about it from day one.
 I'm doing alright, but it's good that he was considerate of this and didn't assume that I came to the Valley with a bunch of money and resources.

 ## Secondly